-The importance of a website for a business doesn’t need too much reinforcing.
-The best ones can be a digital equivalent of an introduction, business card and referral all in one.
-But what are the practical, tangible things that you can do as a business owner to make your website the best it can be?
+The importance of a website for a business doesn’t need too much reinforcement.
+The best ones can be a digital equivalent of an introduction, business card and referral.
+Using a professional web design company is very important, but what are the practical and tangible things you can do as a business owner to make your website the best it can be?

 We’ve got those tips and strategies right here.
 Let us dive in.

 This might sound like a cliché, but simple is always better when it comes to websites.
 When we say ‘simple’ here, we don’t mean having just two colours or very little text (though you can use those techniques).

 Simple here refers to the answer to the question: ‘How easy is it for a website user to find what they are looking for?’
 So, for a restaurant, a person might be most interested in seeing the menu, how to make a reservation and the opening hours.

 For a local healthcare provider, a person might be most interested in the clinic staff, their experience, and maybe even whether they look friendly!

 Answering the question ‘What are people most likely to be looking for?’ and then answering it is the best way to improve your website.

 Closely related to the previous point, it is helpful not to assume you know what people might look for when they visit your website.
 Getting a group of 10 or 20 people to use your website and then asking them some simple questions about what they thought is a valuable, practical way to ensure you are not missing something obvious.

 A good tip is to avoid using friends and family if you can (or at least make sure they know you are after objective advice and will not hurt your feelings if they suggest an improvement!).